Permissions

 Drive A is owned by Alice.
 It contains Folder X, which contains Document Y.

-• Alice requests Document Y → Full access (drive owner)
+• Alice requests Document Y → full access via drive ownership.

-• Charlie has permissions on Folder X but not Document Y → Access denied (no inheritance)
+• Dan, a drive member with a grant on Folder X but no grant on Document Y → denied (no inheritance).

 Permission Management